stormship/awesome-keep/README.md

 - [Ropsten Keep Faucet](http://us-central1-keep-test-f3e0.cloudfunctions.net/keep-faucet-ropsten) - Ropsten testnet faucet that sends 300k Keep grant to the specified account
 - [Ropsten Eth Faucet Bot](https://t.me/Faucet_Keep_Ropsen_Bot) - Telegram bot that faucets 25 ETH to the specified account, as long as the account also has a 300k Keep grant
+- [Keep Dashboard Mobile App](https://keepdashboard.app/) - An Android and iOS version of the Keep Dashboard -- useful for node operators.

 ## Community